-Ruler is one tool that really helps manual QAs check UI and identify any alignment related issues that a QA might miss while checking with the naked eye.
+Ruler is one tool that really helps manual QAs check UI to identify any alignment-related issues that a QA might miss while checking with the naked eye.

 It’s really important for any website to go through performance testing, and GTMetrix plays an essential role in helping QAs with this.
 It’s a tool that analyses page speed and performance.
 It generates scores for our pages and offers Page Speed and WiSlow insights.